-Jenny Brokenshire, Sarah Morris, and Drew Principe were foreign residents of Kanazawa who remain deeply involved in cultural exchange and local activities.
+Jenny Brokenshire, Sarah Morris, and Drew Principe were Kanazawa residents who even today remain deeply involved in cultural exchange and local activities.
 Kaname Japan asked them about their experiences with Yosakoi, the high-energy festival dance popular during Ishikawa’s summer months.
-(Dates for this article, listed below, have been updated for the 2019 season.)

 What is Yosakoi?
 Is Yosakoi Soran different?

 Drew: From a technical standpoint, Yosakoi is unique as a fairly new and evolving style of dance.
 Yosakoi Soran combines the naruko clappers of the traditional Yosakoi dancing from Kochi Prefecture with dance music incorporating phrases from the traditional Soran Bushi from Hokkaido.
 Otherwise, there are no rules!

 Yosakoi offers a lot of freedom for each team to create their own unique style, and part of the fun is watching what each unique team can bring to the table.